-Proper operation of the calibrator is indicated by the green LED indicator - see Fig. to the right for details.
+Proper operation of the calibrator is indicated by the green LED indicator - see Fig. on the previous page for details.

-If the battery-voltage is too low to guarantee operation within the specifications, the calibrator will switch off as soon as the
+If the battery-voltage is too low to guarantee operation within the specifications, the calibrator will switch off as soon as the ON button is released.